alejandrofdez-us/datacentertracesdatasets-cli/README.md

 pip install datacentertracesdatasets-cli
 ```

-## Basic usage examples:
+## Usage

-Some examples for obtaining the datasets are shown below.
+Some examples for obtaining the datasets are shown below:

 1. Full Azure_V2 original dataset sampled at 300 seconds:

     ```Bash
     datacentertracesdatasets-cli -trace azure_v2
     ```

    The resulting file will be found at:

 1. Full Alibaba2018 original dataset sampled at 10 seconds:

     ```Bash
     datacentertracesdatasets-cli -trace alibaba2018 -stride 10
     ```

 1. A synthetic sample of 1 day for Google2019 sampled at 300 seconds:

     ```Bash
     datacentertracesdatasets-cli -trace google2019 -generation synthetic
     ```

 1. A synthetic sample of 1 day for Google2019 sampled at 300 seconds providing a filename:

     ```Bash
     datacentertracesdatasets-cli -trace google2019 -generation synthetic -file my_dataset.csv
     ```